Cannery Row

 Let’s look at another venue of blind obedience - religion.
 Again, it’s the young who blindly follow authority figures, in this case their parents, into the belief that their Torah, Bible or Quran is holy and infallible, without questioning what those terms even mean.
 All aspects of their faith are assumed to be true, while extinguishing any doubts for fear of ending up in hell.

 One may think that believers are harmless, just following their godly rituals and compliances while living their lives.
 But is it really harmless to raise generation after generation of blindly obedient followers who end up rejecting any scientific understanding that doesn’t conform to their beliefs?
+These people remove themselves from contributing to advancements in medicine, technology, fact-based policy making, etc. They can even create political barriers to such progress by bringing the superstitious scribblings of the Dark Ages into the Halls of Power as a basis for legislation.

 And, of course, there is also the problem of religious leaders exploiting the blind obedience of their followers by having them wage wars and commit atrocities in the name of their imaginary gods, believing that what they are doing is thus morally and legally right.
 History is full of such examples of people blindly hating the Other on the advice of sinister leaders pointing to 'holy' scriptures.